ridaomar/ridaomar-bootstrap-helper-utilities/README.md

 Author URI: https://ridaomar.ly

-Description: This library was created as a utility library for Bootstrap 5 framework.
+Description: This library was created as a utility library for Bootstrap v4 and v5.

-Version: 1.0.0

 Tags: Bootstrap 5, Bootrstap 4, Backgrounds, texts, glassmorphism, shadows, animations.